jharttech/RpiKiosk_cli/README.md

 	The KioskInstall script will ask you for a URL to your kiosk, video, or slideshow.
 If you are using DAKBoard, you will find this url under your account settings.
 If will be called your Private URL.
 If you are using google slides this will be your public published URL.
 This URL can be a URL to any type of legal media that you wish to display on your digital sign.

 Mouse Cursor Disable:
 	The KioskInstall script will ask if you would like to disable your mouse cursor.
-If you choose to do so, you can revert this at a later date by running the EnableCursor.sh script.
-If you choose not to disable the mouse cursor during install, you can disable it later by running the DisableCursor.sh script.
+If you choose to do so, you can revert this at a later date by choosing the "Enable Mouse" option in the RpiKioskMain script.
+If you choose not to disable the mouse cursor during install, you can disable it later by selecting "Disable Mouse" option in the RpiKioskMain script.

 Memory Split:
 	The KioskInstall script will ask if you would like to change the memory split of your pi.
 If you do not know what this means please indicate that you would not like to change this value by entering "NO" when prompted.
 You can change this later by running the "$ raspi-config" command.